 But as a desperate middle-aged smoker, I was drawn less to the flavor and the rebel spirit, and more to the potential end result: a way to get off cigarettes.
 That meant I started with a different set of questions.
 Would I be doing the right thing, healthwise?
 Is vaping safer than cigarettes?

 Each cigarette hurt in a way that only smokers can really understand.
 I could feel my body recoiling, almost on a cellular level, with each inhalation.

 To find out, I started clicking around and digging out the relevant research.
 I put a good chunk of time into it and concluded that the answer, according to current science, is somewhere between “maybe” and “probably.”
-The core issue is that, as a public health issue, vaping is just too new; there have been no long-term medical studies that track its consequences over time.
+The core issue is that, as a public health issue, vaping is just too new; despite the recent scares, there have been no long-term medical studies that track its consequences over time.

 But when I emailed with Arthur Atlas, M.D., director of pediatric pulmonology at Goryeb Children’s Hospital in Morristown, New Jersey, I got some less reassuring answers on the big picture questions.

 “Our lungs are designed only to be exposed to the air we breathe, so whenever you introduce things into the lungs other than air, there’s always a concern,” Atlas wrote to me.